omega-slender/mv-game-decryptor/README.md

 - ✅ And any other use that is ethical and morally acceptable.

 ## Credits & Acknowledgments 🙌
 This project was made possible thanks to the work of [Petschko](https://gitlab.com/Petschko), the creator of the [RPG Maker MV Decrypter](https://gitlab.com/Petschko/RPG-Maker-MV-Decrypter), which served as the foundation for this tool.
-The development was done in Python using the following libraries:
-- `concurrent` ⚙️
-- `colorama` 🌈
-- `threading` 🧵
-- `pathlib` 🗂️
-- `sys` 🔧
-- `json` 📜
-- `shutil` 🛠️
-- `os` 🗂️

 ## Contact 🌐
 Discover more about me and my projects on my [Linktree](https://linktr.ee/omega_slender). 🌟